 Address: 25 Avenue Montaigne, 75008 Paris

-On the occasion of a change of ownership in 1933, the hotel is modernized.
-He opened again in 1936.
 During the Second World War, he was successively occupied by the German and American commands.
-He will return to his commercial activity in 1946.
+He returned to his commercial activity in 1946.

 Hotel Plaza Athénée embodies the Haute Couture spirit proposing its guests a beautiful choice of unique rooms and suites designed with an exquisite Louis XVI or Art Déco inspired décor.

 Hotel Plaza Athénée also comes with great facilities like amazing public areas, a charming inner garden, and five on-site restaurants lead by a Michelin-star chef.
-Some Great Features include a fitness center and spa, the wide choice of restaurants, its vegetal decoration.
 If possible, go for the Eiffel Suite, with a spectacular view of the Eiffel Tower.

 Address: 228 Rue de Rivoli, 75001 Paris

-The Hotel Le Meurice, located facing the Tuileries Garden in the first Arrondissement of Paris, was initially opened in 1771 as a first-class hotel for English tourists to ensure they had accommodation which provided all the exquisite comforts they were accustomed to at home.
+The Hotel Le Meurice is located facing the Tuileries Garden, in the first Arrondissement of Paris.
+This famous hotel in Paris was initially opened in 1771 as a first-class hotel for English tourists to ensure they had accommodation which provided all the exquisite comforts they were accustomed to at home.
 The hotel was then expanded in 1835 and ever since has been frequented by some of the world’s most influential people.